<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id-goes-here}&amp;ev=PageView&amp;noscript=1">

 More Than Just Weight Loss: Lower Your Cardiovascular Risk

 It’s common to associate weight loss with an improvement in overall health, and for the most part, it’s generally true.
 However, it makes a big difference whether you take a “health first” approach or lead by focusing solely on body composition (such as gaining muscle, losing fat, or otherwise trying to change your appearance).
-This is important because some regimens targeted specifically at weight loss can actually have adverse effects on health, whereas improving one’s overall health is commonly accompanied by improvements in body comp.
+This is important because some regimens targeted specifically at weight loss can actually have adverse effects on health, whereas improving one’s overall health is commonly accompanied by improvements in body composition.

 We see this regularly when it comes to cardiovascular risk, most commonly indicated by lipid profiles.
 The pictures below show an example of a Stark student who came to us with a goal of losing body fat.
 After seeing our functional medicine team and running thorough bloodwork, their Stark doctors advised that heart health be prioritized above body composition changes.
 Through improving cholesterol markers as well as reducing cardiovascular risk, they were able to achieve substantial fat loss as well!